sawaYch/NordVPN-NetworkManager-Gui/Sawa-Fork-Log.md

 ![](./screenshots/system_tray.png)

-Right click to open a menu, to select hide or show;
+Right click to open a menu to exit the program; Click on the icon to resume the GUI.

 Close button of the application no long exit the program, but hiding the application window to system tray.